-The Active Time Battle (ATB) system was designed by Hiroyuki Ito during the development of Final Fantasy IV for the SNES.
-Bars were added in Final Fantasy V, but the system still gave off the impression of being turn-based, as the bars filled one block at a time.
+The ATB system was designed by Hiroyuki Ito during the development of Final Fantasy IV for the SNES.
+Time gauges for each party member were added in Final Fantasy V, but the system still gave the impression of being turn-based as the gauges filled one block at a time.
 More fluid motion was introduced in Final Fantasy VI.

 ATB became the system of choice for (then) Squaresoft's trio of Playstation era Final Fantasy titles - VII, VIII and IX.
 As RPGs have evolved, many developers (including Square Enix) have moved away from traditional ATB.
 Final Fantasy X used the Conditional Turn-Based Battle system, and although ATB returned in Final Fantasy XII and XIII, they played a lot differently due to the gambits (XII) and paradigm (XIII) systems.